yahsieh37/Visual-Saliency-Prediction/README.md

 ## Final project for Gatech BMED 7610 - Quantitative Neuroscience (Fall 2019)
 This repository is forked from the [original code](https://github.com/alexanderkroner/saliency) for saliency models development and experiments.

+The modifications to the original model include:
+- Incoporating self-attention blocks [1] in different layers of the encoder.
+- Features fusion at the end of the encoder.
+- Skip connections between the encoder and decoder.
+- Batch normalization.

+ ### References:
+ [1] Zhang, H., Goodfellow, I., Metaxas, D., & Odena, A. (2019, May).
+Self-attention generative adversarial networks.
+In International Conference on Machine Learning (pp. 7354-7363).
+PMLR.

 ------------------